hughbien/thyme/README.md

 ```
 make spec                    # to run all tests
 make spec ARGS=path/to/spec  # to run a single test
-make build                   # to create a release binary in the target directory
+make build                   # to create a release binary in the bin directory
 make install                 # to copy release binary into system bin (uses $INSTALL_BIN)
-make clean                   # to remove build artifacts and target directory
+make clean                   # to remove build artifacts and bin directory
 make reset                   # to reload ~/.tmux.conf file (useful while debugging)
 make run                     # to run locally
 make run ARGS=-h             # to run with local arguments
 ```

+## TODO

+* change --foreground to --no-daemon?

 ## License